alekcarvalho/vitenn/README.md

 - 📡 [Axios](https://axios-http.com/) - A simple promise based HTTP client for the browser and node.js

-- 🍭 Content loader - Components to create placeholder loading, like Facebook cards loading.
+- 🍭 Mix tools - Content placeholder loading, Tooltips and more

 <br>